Orwellian-Opolis

 In other words, it has been scientifically proven in our lifetime that the reality we behold is — to some degree, anyway — illusory.

 There are more sinister shades, more paranoid potential, to this question of reality.
-The possibility that, as in The Matrix — wherein most humans are grown by sentient machines and kept imprisoned in a virtual computer-generated world – we are living in an unperceived prison of sorts.
+The possibility that, as in The Matrix — where humans are grown by sentient machines, imprisoned in a virtual computer-generated world —we are living in an unperceived prison of sorts.
 As the character Morpheus says:

 “What you know you can’t explain.
 But you feel it.
 You’ve felt it your entire life.
 That there’s something wrong with the world.
 You don’t know what it is but it’s there, like a splinter in your mind driving you mad.”

-It’s hard, of course, not to feel like there’s something wrong with the world, as our eyes can clearly see there are many things wrong with it — war, hunger, violence, hatred.
+Of course, we can clearly see that there are many things wrong with the world — war, hunger, violence, hatred.
 Easily, that can’t-quite-put-your-finger-on-it-feeling of unease can find its root in quite tangible phenomena.
 Perhaps it is a form of escapism to look elsewhere than the obvious issues — wishful thinking that there is some explanation which would make the world’s horrors somehow more comprehensible.
-And yet, true though this may be, it doesn’t hurt to probe, question, and dig for underground contributors in the pursuit of understanding.
+And yet, true though this may be, it doesn’t hurt to probe, to dig, to question consensus reality.

 The light waves we see when we perceive the rose are in our eyes, not the thing seen; the molecules we smell are in our nose, not the thing smelled.
 They are not the thing itself, but a relayed message or impression of the thing.

-It reminds me of Rene Margitte’s famous painting, The Treachery of Images, which displays a pipe, underneath which is written in French: “This is not a pipe”
+Surrealist artist Rene Margitte plays with this concept in his famous painting, The Treachery of Images, which displays a pipe, underneath which is written in French: “This is not a pipe”

 How can we assume this world is as it seems, when nightly dreams themselves can seem so real?
 What deeper, truer, more expansive identity and truth might be revealed to us about the cosmos and our place in it upon leaving or waking from this reality?